VESTIBULAR REHAB PHYSIO

 BSc (Hons), MRes in Clinical Practice, MCSP

 Amanda qualified at Sheffield Hallam University in 2002 and initially specialised in neurological rehabilitation.
-She has gained extensive experience in vestibular rehabilitation and for the past 16 years and has developed three vestibular rehabilitation services, both in the NHS and private settings.
-Since 2011 she has led the vestibular rehabilitation service at The National Hospital for Neurology and Neurosurgery and the Royal National Throat, Nose and Ear Hospital, where she continues her NHS work alongside setting up ‘VESTIBULAR REHAB PHYSIO’.
+She has gained extensive experience in vestibular rehabilitation since 2005, and has developed three vestibular rehabilitation services, both in the NHS and private settings.
+From April 2011 to December 2021, she led the vestibular rehabilitation service at The National Hospital for Neurology and Neurosurgery and the Royal National Throat, Nose and Ear Hospital.
+In 2018, Amanda founded ‘VESTIBULAR REHAB PHYSIO’ and she now solely works in a private capacity for this company.

 She is passionate about enabling patients to fulfil their potential, increase their physical activity levels and achieve their goals.
 She has sound knowledge base incorporating best practice guidelines and evidence within her clinical practice and is passionate about maintaining awareness of current research.